 Nearly two-thirds of South Africa’s fertiliser exports are to Zambia and Zimbabwe.
 Other destinations include Botswana, Mozambique, Australia, Brazil, Malawi, Namibia, Swaziland, Angola, Democratic Republic of the Congo and Kenya.

 Negatives for the fertiliser industry include a land reform policy where it takes some time for new farmers to be fully established as commercial farmers, and if farmers were discouraged from planting maize and went instead for crops which use less fertiliser than maize.
 The emergence of a biofuel industry would be a positive for the industry as the crop demand would impact favourably on the need for fertiliser.

 National strategy and government contact

 The “Legislation & regulations” option at www.fertasa.co.za is of great help here.
-It sets out the fertiliser regulations, registration documentation and contacts at the Department of Agriculture, Forestry and Fisheries (DAFF).
+It sets out the fertiliser regulations, registration documentation and contacts at the Department of Agriculture, Land Reform and Rural Development (DALRRD).
 The reader can also find information by looking for the “Agriculture Inputs Control” option under “Branches” at www.daff.gov.za.

-The Agricultural Policy Action Plan (APAP) notes that since 1999 South Africa’s domestic use of fertiliser has relied increasingly on imports (true also for other inputs like diesel, machinery and ingredients for animal feeds).
+The Agricultural Policy Action Plan (APAP) noted that since 1999 South Africa’s domestic use of fertiliser has relied increasingly on imports (true, also for other inputs like diesel, machinery and ingredients for animal feeds).
 It calls for more sustainable production systems and a revitilisation of the local fertiliser industry.

 The Fertilisers, Farm Feeds, Agricultural Remedies And Stock Remedies Act, 1947 (Act No. 36 of 1947) provides for: